 With the advent of growing volume and complexity of the big data, continued advances and innovation in massively parallel processing, cloud storage, and elastic computing, the concept of machine learning is gaining fast momentum.

-These examples range from the self-driving car, fraud detection, speech recognition, online recommendation, text-based sentiment analysis and deep understanding of the human genome.
+These examples range from the self-driving car, fraud detection, chatbots, speech recognition, online recommendations, text-based sentiment analysis and deep understanding of the human genome.
 It has strong ties with pattern recognition, artificial intelligence, and mathematical optimization.

 Machine Learning Methods